YanjieChen9117/SyNG-BTS/README.md

-# SyNG-BTS: Synthesis of Next Generation Bulk Transcriptomic Sequencing,
+# SyNG-BTS: Synthesis of Next Generation Bulk Transcriptomic Sequencing

 ## What is it